ivans-innovation-lab/beautiful-jekyll/_posts/2017-12-26-API-Strategy.md

 ---
 layout: post
 title: API and Business Strategy
-subtitle: Apigee
 image: /img/hello_world.jpeg
-tags: [strategy, API, REST]
+tags: [Strategy, API, REST, Business]
 ---

 The data and services made available via your APIs  (gateway) are consumed by your employees, your customers, or other businesses (B2E, B2C, and B2B).